 Q: What goes on in town?

-A: Besides hosting a number of annual summer events such as the car show and Elvis weekend, the town also coordinates many free events and concerts, most of which take place in Shepard’s Park.
+A: Besides hosting a number of annual summer events such as the very popular, Lake George Music Festival which is being held this summer from August 10th -18th, 2022, the town also coordinates many free events and concerts, most of which take place in Shepard’s Park.
 There are fireworks over the lake almost every Thursday and our dock offers a front row seat for this spectacle.
 The town also boasts a public beach and a strip of shops and restaurants for exploration.
 For a current schedule of activities, go to www.lakegeorgechamber.com.

 Q: Could you describe the communal living that makes Wiawaka such a special place for a retreat and relaxation?

 A: All guests share common spaces, where you’ll meet some interesting and beautiful women.
 All the screened-in porches, the dock and the dining room are great places to visit with friends but there are plenty of quiet areas for solitude too.
 We ask you to maintain your own room during your stay so we can keep costs low, thereby affording many more women the opportunity to experience Wiawaka.
 For the same reason, we’ll also ask you to bus your own table at mealtimes.

 Q: Is it possible to volunteer some time while I am a guest at Wiawaka?